thanhauco/ML-LLM-Self-Study-and-mini-transformer/README.md

-# Independent Learning Trajectory: AI & Machine Learning
+# ML & LLM Basics and Mini Transformer

 This project is a structured repository for continuous self-study in machine learning fundamentals, LLM architectures, and evaluation methods.